boorism/boorism.github.io/_pages/about_me.md

 <div class="clearfix">
   <img class="about1" src="/assets/images/about_me/albums.png">
-  A big passion of mine is music, and in particular classical hip-hop culture with the countless of albums that accompany it.
+  A big passion of mine is music, and in particular classical hip-hop culture with the countless albums that accompany it.
 </div>